ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/topics/unittesting.md

 * inclue all tests as .cpp files into the main of test.cpp
 * in this manner, all tests will be summarized in one final paragraph

-* Write automated unit test creation code that can be re-used for Scalar, Vector, Matrix, and Tensor.
+* Write automated unit test creation code that can be re-used for Scalar, Vector, Matrix, and MultiArray.
    * `test/create/createtests.cpp` has been started.
    * currently using `bc`
    * will switch to open source tools/libraier to calculate the expected results